CNA-Tech/PKS-Ninja/LabGuides/Pks1-5Install-EMC-MC1322/readme.md

 <img src="Images/2019-09-11-09-51-30.png">
 </details>

-4.18 To access the Ops Manager UI, from Control Center, get the Ops Manager IP address from `EPMC->Deployment Metadata->Ops Manager Address`.
-Then, open a new chrome browser tab and load up the Ops Manager IP address and login with the username `admin` and the password `VMware1!`
+4.18 To access the Ops Manager UI, from Control Center, get the Ops Manager IP address from `EPMC->Deployment Metadata->Ops Manager Address`, and also get the `Ops Manager Admin User Name` and `Ops Manager Admin User Password`.
+Then, open a new chrome browser tab and load up the Ops Manager IP address and login with the username and password you retrieved.

 <details><summary>Screenshot 4.18.1</summary>
 <img src="Images/2019-09-11-13-56-20.png">